bisonliao/DRL_TrafficSignalControl/references/notes/7_Expression might be enough-representing pressure and demand for reinforcement learning based traffic signal control.md

 This paper proposes a novel method called Advanced-MP, based on MP and SOTL, and designs an advanced traffic state (ATS) for the traffic movement representation with a pressure of queuing and demand of running for vehicles.

-In the future, we will analyze more traffic factors and pro vide a more precise traffic state representation to further optimize the TSC methods.
+In the future, we will analyze more traffic factors and provide a more precise traffic state representation to further optimize the TSC methods.